Dental Implants at our General Dentist Office

 This procedure is a team effort between you, Dr. Thompson, and Dr. Thompson's team of dental hygienists and dental assistants.

 You will first meet with Dr. Thompson to determine whether you are a suitable candidate for a dental implant, and, if so, where and how your implant should be placed.
 A treatment plan will then be created, tailored to meet your specific needs.
 An assessment will also be done to determine whether bone grafting is necessary.

 Generally, you can expect the entire treatment process to take from approximately three to six months.
 If bone grafting is required, the overall expected treatment process is approximately one year.
 The first part of the treatment consists of placing the implant.
 After allowing sufficient time for the implant site to heal, your artificial tooth will be placed on top of the implant site.

 What can I expect after treatment?

 Dental implants are to be treated just as you would your own natural teeth.
 Brushing, flossing, and regular follow-up visits to monitor your implant, teeth and gums are absolutely necessary!

-Some of our denture wearing patients report that, after some time, their dentures become progressively loose and do not fit as well as they once did.
+Denture wearing patients sometimes report that, after time, their dentures become progressively loose and do not fit as well as they once did.
 This may be due to bone loss caused by the natural ageing process, or, as the direct result of chewing forces which cause slow resorption of supporting bone as the dentures move around.

 Dental implants can, depending upon the patient, provide a comfortable and natural looking tooth replacement alternative and may actually help stop bone loss and jawbone shrinkage by mimicking the roots of your natural teeth.